Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Gutters and downspouts.
 Beyond their function as hail impact indicators, gutters that are pulling away from the fascia, improperly sloped, or obstructed create overflow conditions that route water against the fascia and soffit — the starting point for fascia rot and soffit deterioration.
 We check attachment, slope, and drainage path on every inspection.

 Drip edge.
 Drip edge at eaves and rakes directs water off the deck edge and prevents it from wicking behind the fascia.
-Missing or improperly integrated drip edge is a common finding on older Denver roofs and on contractor installations that cut corners.
+Missing or improperly integrated drip edge is a common finding on older Denver roofs and on installations that cut corners on this component.

 Valleys and edge transitions.
 These are the concentrated water flow points on every roof.
 Valley conditions — open metal valley, closed-cut valley, or woven valley — affect both drainage performance and long-term durability in Denver's snowmelt environment.